St Mary's Church, Wollaton Park

 St. Mary's Church, Wollaton Park, is a parish church in the Church of England.
 It is located in Wollaton, Nottingham.

 History

-St. Mary's Wollaton Park was designed by the architect Thomas Cecil Howitt and was opened in 1939.
+St. Mary's Wollaton Park was designed by the architect Thomas Cecil Howitt; building started in 1937 and was finished in 1939.
+The stained glass windows were made in London by A. J. Dix.
+The baptismal font was modelled on that of Lenton Abbey, now in Holy Trinity Church, Lenton.

 The church was originally served by curates from Holy Trinity Church, Lenton, but in 1957 it became a parish church in its own right.